Travel to Mozambique FAQ

 • Do I need a visa to travel to Mozambique?

 It depends on your nationality.
-Some nationalities are eligible for visa-free travel, while others require a visa.
+Read our visa guide to Mozambique here.
+Some nationalities are eligible for visa-free travel, while others require a tourist visa.
 From the 1st May 2023, nationals of 29 countries are now exempt from the requirement to present a visa when travelling to Mozambique for tourism or business reasons.
 When you arrive at the Mozambique border, all that’s expected is to pay a nominal fee of 10 USD.
 Let’s also remember that there’s a visa waiver for 14 SADC countries visiting Mozambique as of 1 May 2023.
 So South Africans and other SADC members can enter Mozambique without a VISA for up to 3 months/90 days.
 We are very also excited to announce the launch of the new e-Visa Online Platform for pre-approved visas at the click of a button.

 • What documents do I need to go to Mozambique?